AliElSaleh/RiftBuild/How To/Reference.md

 ```
 And from the command line: `riftbuild rebuild` forces a full rebuild, `riftbuild clean` deletes everything the build produced, and the `_all` variants (`rebuild_all`, `clean_all`) propagate through every dependency. `riftbuild export:cc` writes a `compile_commands.json` for your editor/LSP.

+Two details that make the `_all` variants pleasant in big dependency trees:

+- **A forced rebuild happens at most once per module per run.** Dependencies shared by several dependents (diamonds, a `rebuild_all` fan-out from an aggregator) are visited once per dependent, but only the first visit force-rebuilds - later visits in the same run continue incrementally, which still catches any genuine difference between the visits (an option flavor with its own object directory rebuilds once per flavor, exactly as it should).
+- **Phony modules promote `rebuild` and `clean` to the `_all` variants.** A `Type phony` module owns no outputs, so aiming `rebuild`/`clean` at one can only mean its dependency tree: `riftbuild all.build rebuild` rebuilds every module reachable from the aggregator, each exactly once.

 One caveat for codegen modules: incremental detection is output-vs-source timestamps plus the saved command line, so `@include`-style *implicit* dependencies inside generated sources are invisible - document `rebuild` for those cases.

 ---